Lawyer For Rand Paul's Neighbor Says 'Trivial' Dispute Led To Assault

 "The unfortunate occurrence of November 3rd has absolutely nothing to do with either's politics or political agendas.
 It was a very regrettable dispute between two neighbors over a matter that most people would regard as trivial.
 We sincerely hope that Senator Paul is doing well and that these two gentlemen can get back to being neighbors as quickly as possible."

-Paul's senior adviser Doug Stafford has said that the injuries to Paul, R-Ky., are painful and can be dangerous.
+Paul's senior adviser, Doug Stafford, has said that the injuries to Paul, R-Ky., are painful and can be dangerous.
 It's not known when the senator might be able to travel or return to work in Congress.

-In an interview with local news WBKO Channel 13, Baker said, "It was absolutely not planned out before-hand."
-He added, "It's just a disagreement — a long standing disagreement between two neighbors."
+In an interview with local news WBKO Channel 13, Baker said, "It was absolutely not planned out beforehand."

+He added, "It's just a disagreement — a long-standing disagreement between two neighbors."

 The dispute may have its roots in the senator's yard.
-Citing neighbors and local Republicans, The New York Times says Paul "has long stood out in the well-to-do gated neighborhood," handling his yard according to his own ideas — the Times mentions pumpkins and compost — rather than following neighborhood rules.
+Citing neighbors and local Republicans, The New York Times says that Paul "has long stood out in the well-to-do gated neighborhood," handling his yard according to his own ideas — the Times mentions pumpkins and compost — rather than following neighborhood rules.

 The Times also says that Paul's associates say he was set upon as he was getting off his riding mower.
 At the time, he was wearing ear protectors that kept him from hearing any sign of the impending attack, they say.